Lingayen: Climate

+Lingayen has a tropical savanna climate.

 Demographics

+Languages

+Pangasinan and Ilocano are the dominant dialects of Lingayen.

 Economy

 Agriculture, livestock and fishing are the major industries of the town.

 Major crops include rice, corn, tomato, mongo, watermelon, and vegetables.

 Livestock rising are predominant in the southern barangays where vast, long stretch of pasture lands can be found.

 The major fishing ground is Lingayen Gulf within the municipal territorial waters of fifteen (15) kilometers from the shoreline classified as the municipal fishing ground.
 Fisheries can be found in every barangay.

 Other major industries include making of world-class bagoong (also known as "maniboc": referring to its place of origin, Barangay Maniboc) and bocayo (sweetened coconut), vinegar, furnitures, crafts made of bamboo, and shingles made of nipa.
 Its bagoong shrimp paste is so well known, that in 2016 the Canadian Federal Court of Appeal was called to rule on whether the name "Lingayen" could be registered as a trademark to sell the paste (which it denied).

 Agriculture

 The town has a land area of 3,180 hectares or 47.5% of the total land area of the municipality used for agriculture by a land survey conducted by Municipal Planning Team.
 Rice, being the major crop produced, have 1,500 hectares/ 22.42% of the total land area of the municipality.
 Corn come next with 341.50 hectares/ 5.11%, with peanut comes third with 136.6 hectares/2.04% while the rest of about 253.225 hectares or 3.78% is planted to different crops such as mongo, camote, eggplant, and other crops.